 Understanding the intelligence behind your brand will dramatically improve your messaging, resulting in more effective marketing and company culture.
-It’s an investment that lowers marketing costs, increases close rates, and builds loyal repeat customers.
+It’s an investment that lowers marketing costs, increases close rates, and builds brand loyalty.

 If your brand appeals to reason, then it’s easier to believe.
 Brands that are based on intelligence have the best chance for mass appeal.
 Developing a foundation for communicating brand intelligence is what branding is all about.

 • A capacity for logic, understanding, self-awareness, learning, emotional knowledge, reasoning, planning, creativity, critical thinking, and problem-solving.

 • The ability to perceive or infer information, and to retain it as knowledge that can be applied towards future behaviors, circumstances and outcomes.

 Intrinsically, intelligence is associated with an investment of laborious effort or study.
 Socially, we tend to link intelligence with heredity or pedigree.
 Economically, intelligence is an indication of superiority that can be used competitively.
 A measure of intelligence helps determine a sense of value.

 – An intelligence quotient (IQ) is a total score derived from several standardized tests designed to assess human intelligence.The term “IQ” was coined by the psychologist William Stern in 1912.

 – IQ tests are designed to determine logical reasoning skills, using numerical or visual patterns to assess sequence recognition.
 IQ is intended to measure abstract deduction, not factual knowledge.

 – High IQ is associated with career success and wealth.
 People with higher IQs generally make better workers, and they make more money because they’re considered high performers.

 Intelligence brings people together.